Skip to main content

 §Using embedded types in a model

 Reference an embedded type as a field on a Model struct.
 The parent model’s create and update builders gain a setter for the embedded field.
-For embedded structs, a with_<field> method supports partial updates of individual sub-fields:
+Partial updates of individual sub-fields use stmt::patch:

 // Full replacement